The 10 Best Things to do in Osaka – on Your First Trip

 How to Get To Kuromon Market

-The closest station to Kuromon Market is Kintetsu-Nippombashi on the Kintestu-Nara line (take exit 10) or, the Nippombashi station on the pink (Sennichimae) or brown lines.
+The closest station to Kuromon Market is Kintetsu-Nippombashi on the Kintetsu-Nara line (take exit 10) or the Nippombashi station on the pink (Sennichimae) or brown lines.

 One mistake not to make is assuming the market opens really early – it doesn’t.
-9am is opening time, but, some of the more ‘restuaranty’ stalls or shops in the market might not open until 11ish.
+9 am is opening time, but some of the more ‘restauranty’ stalls or shops in the market might not open until 11ish.

 Why Not Book a Food Tour?

-If you’re a bit nervous about ordering while walking around the market, then book a market tour with a company like Magical Trip.
+If you’re a bit nervous about ordering while walking around the market, then book a market tour.
 They’ll take you to the best stalls for each food type and also talk you through what to order.

-Asking their guides for tips is also a really good way to get suggestions for other restaurants and bars to visit on your trip and also suggestions of what to see in Osaka if you want to get off the tourist track.
+Asking their guides for tips is also a great way to get suggestions for other restaurants and bars to visit on your trip, as well as ideas on what to see in Osaka if you want to explore beyond the typical tourist spots.

 3. See the Bright Lights of Dotonbori

 One of Osaka’s most popular tourist areas, Dotonbori is most famous for its nighttime display of bright-colored lights along the river.
-It’s definitely one of the must-do Osaka sights.
+It’s definitely one of the must-see Osaka sights.

 But looking at the lights isn’t the only thing to do here.